DheeruYS/Video-Maker/README.md

 # Video Maker
-This is the course project for Introduction to Software Systems (ISS) course.
+This is the course project for Introduction to Software Systems (ISS) course (CS6.201).

 This is a web tool for people to create videos out of images with background music.

-User can upload the images and audios which will be saved in their profile.
-When creating the video, the user can reorder the uploaded images, set custom duration and transition for each image and set custom duration for the background audio.
+## Functionality

+1. User authentication using JWT Tokens
+2. Profile page with the user's saved images and audios
+2. Upload images and audios with Drag-and-Drop functionality
+3. Create video functionality with custom duration and animation for each image.
+Preloaded audio files for the background music with custom duration.
+4. Option to choose the output video resolution and dimension.
+5. Search functionality in create video page for images and audios.
+6. Admin Profile page to view all users

 ## Run